JoAnn Falletta: Biography

-Outside of the USA, Falletta first guest-conducted the Ulster Orchestra in August 2010, and returned for further concerts in January 2011.
+Outside of the U.S., Falletta first guest-conducted the Ulster Orchestra in August 2010, and returned for further concerts in January 2011.
 In May 2011, Falletta was named the 12th principal conductor of the Ulster Orchestra, effective with the 2011–2012 season, with an initial contract of 3 years.
 She was the first American and the first female conductor to be appointed the orchestra's principal conductor.
 She concluded her Ulster Orchestra tenure after the 2013-2014 season.
 She has conducted over 100 North American orchestras and many of the most prominent orchestras in Europe, South America and Asia.
 She was also the first woman to conduct the orchestra of the National Theatre Mannheim.